-Scholarship

-For promotion to associate professor with tenure, a faculty member is expected to have:

-• Published a body of work in high-quality peer-reviewed venues that is thematically focused, contributes substantively to knowledge in the area of focus, and is beginning to be favorably cited or otherwise show evidence of influence on the work of others.
-The following attributes of the body of work are considered:

-- o quality, impact, quantity - o unique contribution to a line of inquiry or repackaging of earlier work - Rigor of the peer-review process and degree of dissemination of publication venues.
-Archival journal publications and monographs are weighted more heavily than conference proceedings, published scholarship more than unpublished scholarship, and original works more than edited works. - While collaborative work is encouraged, and indeed is essential to some types of inquiry, the candidate's intellectual contributions to collaborative work must be clearly and fairly described to permit accurate assessment.

-Typically, a candidate for promotion to the rank of associate professor with tenure will be expected to present to reviewers a book published (or a finished manuscript under final, board-approved contract and in production) by a scholarly press with a strong reputation as well as a number of articles in refereed journals and chapters in edited volumes that demonstrate original and important scholarship in the field.
-For candidates in pedagogy, evidence of an active research program may also include textbooks and refereed articles and book chapters that incorporate or present theoretical ideas or advances in pedagogy; it may also include innovative instructional software and other technology-based instructional materials and systems.
-In certain sub-disciplines in the Department such as linguistics, the publication of several substantial articles may represent effort and achievement comparable to the publication of a book in other disciplines.

-Recognition should also be given to works of translation when appropriate, the primary forms of scholarship noted in the paragraph above may be supplemented by creative contributions, such as public performance and creative writing.
+SCHOLARSHIP/ CREATIVE WORK Criteria.
+For promotion to associate professor with tenure, a faculty member is expected to have: Types of Evidence Demonstrating Impact and Showing Criteria Have Been Met A developing national/international reputation in the candidate's field positive external evaluations of scholarly publications/ creative production invitations to present at recognized prestigious forums (note: a reputation based on the quality of the research contribution is distinguished from one based mainly on familiarity through the faculty member's frequent attendance at national and international conferences). invitations to review research papers and grant proposals editorship of a journal or book series positive citations in other researchers' publications (expected to be in the nascent stages) Demonstrated unique contribution to a line of inquiry in the form of a major publication in the candidate's subfield Typically, the expectation is to present to reviewers a book published (or a finished manuscript under final, board-approved contract and in production) by a scholarly press with a strong reputation For candidates in pedagogy, evidence of an active research program may also include textbooks and refereed articles and book chapters that incorporate or present theoretical ideas or advances in pedagogy; it may also include innovative instructional software and other technology-based instructional materials and systems.
+In certain sub-disciplines such as linguistics, the publication of several substantial articles may represent effort and achievement comparable to the publication of a book in other disciplines.
+Recognition should also be given to works of translation The primary forms of scholarship noted in the paragraph above may be supplemented by creative contributions, such as public performance and published creative writing.
+Provided ongoing quantity of research/scholarship outcomes a number of articles in refereed journals and chapters in edited volumes that demonstrate original and important scholarship in the field, on the order of one per year (on average over the probationary period) Demonstrated a high degree of ethics in the conduct of research including, but not limited to, full and timely adherence to all regulations relevant to the research program, and ethical treatment of graduate students, postdoctoral fellows, and collaborators.

-All candidates must also show other evidence of scholarly production in the form of publication of articles in major refereed journals, chapters in edited volumes, presentations at scholarly meetings, and the gaining of or efforts to gain outside funding for research.

-- A developing national/international reputation in the candidate's field as evidenced by external evaluations, invitations to present at recognized prestigious forums, invitations to review research papers and grant proposals, editorship of a journal or book series, and a beginning trend of positive citations in other researchers' publications.
-A reputation based on the quality of the research contribution is distinguished from one based mainly on familiarity through the faculty member's frequent attendance at national and international conferences. - Demonstrated a high degree of ethics in the conduct of research including, but not limited to, full and timely adherence to all regulations relevant to the research program, and ethical treatment of graduate students, postdoctoral fellows, and collaborators.